-(Registration number 2016/371398/06) Annual Financial Statements for the year ended 31 December 2023
+(Registration number 2016/371398/06) Annual Financial Statements for the year ended 31 December 2024

-1.17 Revenue from contracts with customers
+1.20 Revenue from contracts with customers

 The Group derives revenue from the transfer of services over time and as such, revenue is recognised in profit and loss in the accounting period in which the service is rendered in accordance with the terms of the student contract and when collections are highly probable.
+Revenue is disaggregated by mode of delivery being contact or distance learning.
 Revenue is measured at the consideration received or receivable and represents the amounts receivable for goods and services provided in the normal course of business, net of bursaries and discounts granted, and value added tax.